 Saturdays 9 am-1.30pm

-We are a youth group that provides different activities including a weekly session on Tuesdays 6.30-8.30pm for ages 11-25 years; a first Saturday of the month Super Saturday Club 11.00am-1.00pm for ages 9-13 years; and a first Saturday of the month Warhammer Games Club 1.30-4.30pm, all held at The Ridgeway Hall, Langport.
-We are open all year round and provide extra stuff in the holidays from trips to cooking, art activities and educational sessions.
+We are a youth group that provides different activities including 2 weekly sessions on Tuesdays 6.30-8.30pm for yr 8 and above.
+Fridays 4pm to 6pm for year 7 and above.
+The first Saturday of the month is the Super Saturday Club 11.00am-1.00pm for ages 9-13 years followed by a games afternoon of Warhammer/ DnD.
+1.30-4.30pm, open age, all held at The Ridgway Hall, Langport.
+We are open all year round and provide extra fun & stuff in the holidays including trips, residentials and community projects.
 We welcome children and young people from surrounding villages.
 The best place to keep an eye on us is via our Group Facebook page.
-If you have any queries – no matter how small – please get in touch and we will try and answer them.
+If you have any queries -- no matter how small -- please get in touch and we will try and answer them

 We are a local Dance school offering RAD syllabus ballet classes with a fully qualified and experienced Royal Academy of Dance Registered Teacher.
 We also run ISTD modern and tap classes, also with a qualified ISTD teacher.
 Children can enter for annual exams in each genre, we do regular showcases/ performances and we have a lot of fun in every class.
 The focus is on healthy, happy dancers who learn skills in dance and also develop their ability to aim high and achieve success.

 A traditional scout group enjoying various activities such as camping, canoeing, hikes and all manner of outdoor pursuits.
-The Levels Scout Group has a Beaver Colony (aged 6-8), a Cub Pack (8-10½), a Scout Troop (10½-14) and an Explorer Unit (14-18) for both boys and girls.
+The Levels Scout Group has a Beaver Colony, a Cub Pack, a Scout Troop and an Explorer Unit for both boys and girls.

 Contact: Laraine Hayes